 Akkas & Associates’ Turkish lawyers are prepared to handle all types of business matters including Turkish competition antitrust law.
-Our Turkish competition antitrust lawyers also represent our clients in the following areas of law; corporate law, company formation and governance, labour employment law, bankruptcy & debt recovery, work and resident permit applications, mergers & acquisitions, due diligence, and commercial transactions.
+Our Turkish competition antitrust lawyers also represent our clients in the following areas of law; corporate law, and company formation and governance.

 Akkas & Associates attorneys are prepared to assist your needs for foreign investment law in Turkey.
-Our foreign direct investment lawyers are experienced in company formation including LLC establishment, joint stock company, holding company, branch office, liasion office, and free trade zone company incorporation, and company management and governance.
-We also assist our client with investment incentives and other investment opportunities in Turkey.
+Our foreign direct investment lawyers are experienced in company formation and company management and governance.
+We also assist our clients with investment incentives and other investment opportunities in Turkey.

 We’re Turkish Competition Antitrust Law Attorney